Akshitha96/Assign1/README.md

 #Next we extract only the BIN (bin_uri) and the country of each sample
 PoriferaBINCountry <- Porifera[,c("bin_uri","country")]

+#It's a nice thing to  check the amount of missing data.For that we can use the vim package
+install.packages("VIM")
+library(VIM)
+#'aggr' plots the amount of missing/imputed values in each column
+aggr(PoriferaBINCountry)

+#This gives a plot,through this we can see that there were some missing values in the dataset which are red in color and observed values are blue in color

 #Since we are clusterings countries based on the BINs, data that do not have information on the country or BIN are not useful
 #to this analysis
 #Thus data that contain NA in either bin_uri and country are removed using filter()